collocations.org

 product

-VERB + RANGE
+VERB + range

 have, stock

-make, produce | offer (sb), provide (sb with), supply (sb with)
+offer (sb), provide (sb with), supply (sb with)

 We provide a full range of financial services.